Skip to Content

 Average Royal Caribbean Ship Tonnage: 133

-The below graph shows the comparison between ships.
-It’s interesting to note that cruise ships have managed to increase their tonnage despite not increasing length a great deal, this is due to the fact that cruise ships have increased in height dramatically.
+Cruise ships have managed to increase their tonnage despite not increasing in length a great deal.
+This is due to the fact that cruise ships have increased in height dramatically.

 Titanic Weight Comparison Against Royal Caribbean Modern Cruise Ships